richkuz/schema-tools/README.md

 ### Delete an index

-Run `rake opensearch:softdelete` to rename an index to `deleted-$index_name-$timestamp`.
+Run `rake schema:softdelete` to rename an index to `deleted-$index_name-$timestamp`.

-Run `rake opensearch:delete` to hard-delete an index.
+Run `rake schema:delete` to hard-delete an index.
 For safety, this task only hard-deletes indexes with names prefixed with `deleted-`.

 GitHub Actions:
 - OpenSearch Staging Soft Delete